likhithgowdahr005-create/RTL-to-SoC/Module 2/Lab 23/README.md

 ### fifo.v

-The FIFO module includes:
+The design includes:

 - Independent write and read clock domains.
-- 8-depth memory buffer with 8-bit data width.
+- 8-depth memory with 8-bit data width.
 - Separate write and read pointers.
+- Independent reset signals.
-- Full and Empty status flag generation.
+- Full and Empty status flags.
-- Independent write and read reset signals.
-- Safe storage and retrieval of data between asynchronous clock domains.
+- Safe data transfer between asynchronous clock domains.

+The FIFO stores incoming data using the write clock and retrieves the stored data using the read clock while preventing overflow and underflow conditions.

 ---